davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 To illustrate this idea further, let's annotate figure 2 with some probabilities.
-In figure 6, we see from these annotations that each link from page 2 has a 1 in 2 chance of being clicked.
+In figure 6, we see from these annotations that each link from page 2 has a $1/2$ chance of being clicked.
 The link from page 1 has a 100% chance of being clicked as does the link from page 3:

 <figure>